 Some clinicians may not feel they have enough time to discuss preventive and chronic care strategies with patients during standard in-person visits.
 Referring patients to health coaches may improve the management of chronic illness through behavior and lifestyle change.8 As Dr. Kharbat explains, “Health coaches cut down on the provider’s time and provide support that the patients need to move them forward in their health journey.”

-LivingMatrix is a cloud-based patient information management application that acts as a virtual hub for Functional Medicine tools like the timeline and the matrix.
-The software automates the intake of patient information and organizes it, so clinicians have more time to spend with patients during consultation.
+LivingMatrix is a cloud-based patient information management application that acts as a virtual hub for functional medicine tools like the timeline and matrix.
+The software automates the intake of patient information and organizes it so clinicians have more time to spend with patients during consultation.

-LivingMatrix provides an interactive experience specific to the practice of Functional Medicine that benefits both clinician and patient alike.
+LivingMatrix provides an interactive experience specific to the practice of functional medicine that benefits clinician and patient alike.
 “It provides the timeline with a wonderful visual component,” says Dr. Kharbat.
-“Showing patients the timeline, where the arrows go up, and here’s all the symptoms—it’s priceless.
+“Showing patients the timeline, where the arrows go up and here’s all the symptoms, it’s priceless.
 They have that ‘a-ha’ moment, and they really appreciate that.”